openedx/edx-documentation/en_us/shared/rerun_course/course_rerun.rst

   Cohorts>`, set up the cohorts and select a strategy for assigning learners to the cohorts.

+* For a course that includes drag and drop problems, replace any problems created prior to April 2016, with the newer drag and drop problem component, which is accessible and mobile ready.
+For more information about enabling the new drag and drop problem type and adding these problems to your course, see :ref:`drag_and_drop_problem`.

-You can refer to the :ref:`Launch` topic for tools and ideas that help you prepare the course for launch.
+You can also refer to the :ref:`Launch` topic for tools and ideas that help you prepare the course for launch.

 .. note::
-  Changes you make in the new course are not propagated to the original course.
+  Changes you make in the new course have no effect on the original course.

 .. include:: ../../../links/links.rst